 Does your baby have greenish, frothy, explosive stools with colic symptoms?

-Alternate breasts only every 4 hours if you suspect oversupply or foremilk/hindmilk imbalance; this will ensure that your baby gets more of the fatty hindmilk.
+Alternate breasts only every 4 hours if you suspect oversupply or foremilk/hindmilk imbalance; this will ensure your baby gets more fatty hindmilk.

 Do you have flat or inverted nipples?